Design-based nested instrumental variable analysis: Introduction

-While conventional instrumental variable analysis identifies the treatment effect among compliers, an analysis using a pair of nested IVs can further distinguish treatment effects among two subgroups: always-compliers—those who comply under both IVs—and switchers—those who shift from non-compliers under a weaker IV to compliers under a stronger IV \citep{wang2024nested}.
+While conventional instrumental variable analysis identifies the treatment effect among compliers, an analysis using a pair of nested IVs can further distinguish treatment effects among two subgroups: always-compliers, those who comply under both IVs, and switchers, those who shift from non-compliers under a weaker IV to compliers under a stronger IV \citep{wang2024nested}.
 These subgroups are particularly relevant for policymaking because always-compliers represent individuals who are consistently responsive to encouragement, whereas switchers are those whose treatment adherence could be influenced through stronger incentives or interventions.
 For instance, in a clinical trial setting, switchers may represent participants whose treatment uptake could plausibly be improved through enhanced or more intensive encouragement strategies.
-Estimating treatment effects within these subgroups can inform implementation science---a key priority at the National Institutes of Health---and guide the design of implementation trials by revealing potential effect heterogeneity.
+Estimating treatment effects within these subgroups can inform implementation science, a key priority at the National Institutes of Health.
 For example, if switchers demonstrate a substantial treatment effect, this would support more proactive efforts to enhance adherence and ensure that evidence-based interventions reach those most likely to benefit.
+Moreover, the nested IV framework allows rigorously testing whether the treatment effect among the always-compliers equals that among the switchers, thus further yielyding insights for effect heterogeneity.